Partition Attorney in Sacramento and Surrounding Areas

 Real Estate Law Corporation™

-Partition by sale is a widely chosen court-ordered process of partition under California law to end a co-ownership property dispute and divide the property equally and equitably among the co-owners.
+Partition by sale is a widely chosen court-ordered process of partition under California law, facilitated by a partition attorney, to end a co-ownership property dispute and divide the property equally and equitably among the co-owners.

 Partition by Sale is a Popular Method Used for Single Family Homes

 A single family home by design may not be divisible by the method of partition by physical division.
 Therefore, in California, partition by sale is the most feasible and accepted method of property division for these units.
 In general, the value of the land which has a house built on it will be higher than a plot of land with no home.
 So, clearly a partition by sale makes more sense in case of single family residences to ensure an equal and equitable division.

 What does the Law Say about Partition by Sale?

 California law states that in order to a force a sale of co-owned property in a partition action instead of applying a physical division, the following two conditions must be met:

 - It’s not possible to divide the property into sub-parcels of equal and equitable value.